Corporate Governance

 |

-Policy | SUBARU provides its outside officers on an ongoing basis with information relating to the Company's corporate statement, corporate culture, business environment, and other matters, mainly through arranging appropriate opportunities, such as operations briefings from business divisions and factory tours, as well as creating an environment for officers to share information and exchange opinions more easily. |
+| Outside Directors | PolicyThe Company provides its Outside Directors with information relating to the Company’s corporate statement, corporate culture, business environment, and other matters on an ongoing basis, mainly by arranging appropriate opportunities, such as operations briefings from business divisions and factory tours, as well as by creating an environment for officers to share information and exchange opinions more easily. |

 |